 I specialise in philosophy of mind and metaphysics.
 Some of the questions that keep me busy are: What is an epiphenomenal property?
 Are mental and other higher-level properties epiphenomenal?
 What is it for a property to be multiply realized by other properties?
 How should we understand emergence?
 Are higher-level properties multiply realized?
 Are they emergent?
-What is the relationship between properties, causal powers, and the laws of nature?
-Are the laws of nature metaphysically necessary, or contingent?
+What is the relationship between properties, causal powers, and laws of nature?
 See the bottom of the page for a "word cloud" (based on my published work).

-In Oxford, I teach lectures for the Faculty of Philosophy (including: graduate classes on Emergence; undergraduate lectures in Philosophy of Mind and Practical Ethics), teach tutorials in Philosophy of Mind, Philosophy of Cognitive Science, Knowledge & Reality (Epistemology & Metaphysics), General Philosophy (1st year introduciton), Moral Philosophy at St Anne's College (2017-2019) and Merton College (2019 onward), and offer graduate supervision primarily in Philosophy of Mind and Metaphysics.
+In Oxford, I teach lectures for the Faculty of Philosophy (including: graduate classes on Emergence; undergraduate lectures in Philosophy of Mind and Practical Ethics), teach tutorials in Philosophy of Mind, Philosophy of Cognitive Science, Knowledge & Reality (Epistemology & Metaphysics), Practical Ethics, General Philosophy (1st year introduction), Moral Philosophy at St Anne's College (2017-2019) and Merton College (2019 onward), and offer graduate supervision primarily in Philosophy of Mind and Metaphysics.
+Starting January 2021, my colleague Alex Moran and I are organising the Oxford Metaphysics of Consciousness Seminar.

-Outside of philosophy, I am a father, step-father, husband, immigrant and a bunch of other things.
+Outside of philosophy, I am a father, step-father, husband, immigrant, BBQ enthusiast and a bunch of other things.

 "Why Incompatibilism about Mental Causation is Incompatible with Non-reductive Physicalism" (With Jonas Christensen), Inquiry, forthcoming.
 The exclusion problem is meant to show that non-reductive physicalism leads to epiphenomenalism: if mental properties are not identical with physical properties, then they are not causally efficacious.
 Defenders of a difference-making account of causation suggest that the exclusion problem can be solved because mental properties can be difference-making causes of physical effects.
 Here, we focus on what we dub an incompatibilist implementation of this general strategy and argue against it from a non-reductive physicalist perspective.
 Specifically, we argue that incompatibilism undermines either the non-reductionist or the physicalist aspirations of non-reductive physicalism.